 - Loss of equipment listed on the employee equipment loan agreement.

-- Performance issues with the teleworker.
+- Performance issues with the staff member.

 Job-related incidents or accidents that occur during work at home hours are to be reported immediately to the supervisor.

-If any University equipment is lost, the Supervisor and Manager of Operations must be informed of the loss and they will cooperate with the University on the investigation, including timely completion of and forms needed.
+If any University equipment is lost or stolen, the Supervisor and Manager of Operations must be informed of the loss, and they will cooperate with the University on the investigation, including timely completion of and forms needed.
 A University Claims Adjuster will determine if the equipment is covered by insurance.
-Depending upon the Claims Adjuster’s determination, the telecommuter may be responsible for the deductible or computer replacement.
+Depending upon the Claims Adjuster’s determination, the staff member may be responsible for the deductible or computer and/or furniture replacement.

 The employee will be responsible for:

-- any intentional damage to the equipment;
+- any intentional damage to the equipment and/or furniture;

 - damage resulting from gross negligence by the employee or any member or guest of the employee's household;